A Comprehensive Buyer’s Agent Checklist: 3 Amazing Free Samples To Keep You Organized

 2. Talk your clients through your checklists

-Your checklists serve as a useful guide to walk them through each stage of the buying process.
-You can tell them what will happen and what they need to do.
+Many clients are unsure of what to expect from the real estate transaction process.
+Your checklists are a useful guide to walk them through each stage of the buying process.
+You can tell them what will happen, what they need to do, and by when.

 3. Use checklists to understand your clients’ dream homes